tomachinz/AminoSee/README.md

 *A terminal command in node renders a unique colour view of RNA or DNA stored in text files, output to PNG graphics file, then launches an WebGL browser that projects the image onto a 3D Hilbert curve for immersive viewing, using THREEjs.*

+## Live Demo
+Head over to https://www.funk.co.nz/aminosee for the 3D Hilbert Curve projection (that is planned- currently only showing colour spectrum test patterns).

+Soon the demo page will host many images I've generated while developing the software.
+It can take my machine about 3 minutes to process an entire human chromosome.

 ## Easy Install
 Eventually, I'm hoping to have some prebuilt binaries for Mac, Windows and Linux using Electron.
 Today, the only way to get the DNA converter on your machine is via source code: